shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 3. The prompts should not be vague, but rather clearly explain the question being considered.
 4. Make only one request per prompt.
 5. Ensure there are no misspellings in your request.
+6. If the initial response is not perfect, ask folow-up questions or rephrase your input for better results.

 ### Questioning Based on Documents Retrieval